 Personalized Ergonomic Solutions

-Dr. Lefler advocates for a personalized approach to ergonomics, where solutions are tailored to meet individual needs, promoting long-term spine Health and comfort.
+Dr. Lefler advocates for a personalized approach to ergonomics, where solutions are tailored to meet individual needs, promoting long-term spine health and comfort.
 It is essential to understand that what works for one individual may not work for another.

 Actionable Advice: